harel-coffee/CLIM-auto/RandomSurvivalForests/README.md

 # Input
 Input folder contains lists of genes defined by the user.

-TCGA data is downloaded directly from Cbioportal using their R API
+TCGA data is downloaded directly from Cbioportal using their R API/